PandaTechAM/be-lib-communicator/Readme.md

 await smsService.SendAsync(sms);
 ```

-Sms service return as well response for each service individually (Not generic), which can be used in the code if you need to store related information into the Database.

-The responses are:
-- **DexatelSmsSendResponse**
-- **TwilioSmsSendResponse**
+Sms service returns general response which includes general properties in already integrated services.

-Both responses return with list (ex.
-List<GeneralSmsResponse>) when you use any of the methods to send sms.
+Both methods return `List<GeneralSmsResponse>` when you use them while sending sms.
+If you set a variable to the call, you will be able to use returned response.

 ```csharp
 public class GeneralSmsResponse